bombinisecurity/bombini/docs/detectors/procmon.md

       - /usr/bin/uname
 ```

-`expose-events` sends events to user-mode.
+`expose_events` sends events to user-mode.
 False by default.
-If you want to send events you should set expose-events to true no matter using filters or not.
+If you want to send events you should set expose_events to true with filters or without.
-Filter list section is start by defining allow list `process_allow_list`:
+Filter list section is start by defining `process_filter`.
-events that DO satisfy the following conditions will be send to user space,
+events that DO satisfy the following conditions will be send to user space.
+`deny_list` is set false by default.
+It indicates that filter is acts like deny lists:
-or deny list `process_deny_list`: events that do NOT satisfiy the following conditions will be
+events that do NOT satisfiy the following conditions will be
 send to user space.
-Next level of hierarchy provide the types of conditions: `uid`, `eud`, `auid`, `binary`.
-This types of conditions combined with logical "AND".
-Values are represented as arrays, are combined with
+Conditions: `uid`, `eud`, `auid`, `binary` are combined with logical "AND".
+The values in these fields are represented as arrays, and are combined with
-logical "OR". `name`, `prefix`, `path` in the `binary` section are combined with logical "OR" too.
+logical "OR".
+Fields `name`, `prefix`, `path` in the `binary` section are combined with logical "OR".

 ### Event